-4. We need to live in constant communion with Jesus.
+3. We need to live in constant communion with Jesus.
 Remember, He is full of grace and truth.
 So get close to Him and you will be too.
+Get in His Word daily.
+Get with His people every time they meet.
+Take concrete steps to live in constant communion with Jesus.